kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ### Collected Data

-The collected data can be found [here](https://github.com/kestra-io/kestra/tree/develop/core/src/main/java/io/kestra/core/models/collectors), We collect only **anonymous data** that allow to understand how you used Kestra.
-Mostly the data collected are :
+The collected data can be found [here](https://github.com/kestra-io/kestra/tree/develop/core/src/main/java/io/kestra/core/models/collectors).
+We collect only **anonymous data** that allows us to understand how you used Kestra.
+The data collected includes:

 - **host data:** cpu, ram, os, jvm and a fingerprint of the machine
 - **plugins data:** the list of plugins installed and the current version